-Even so, from the perspective of water, Jatropha cultivation to provide feedstock for biodiesel production is in India considered an option for making productive use of wastelands while at least partly avoiding conflicts with downstream environmental flow requirements.
+Even so, from the perspective of water, Jatropha cultivation to provide feedstock for biodiesel production in India is considered an option for making productive use of wastelands while at least partly avoiding conflicts with downstream environmental flow requirements.
 It is proposed that additional beneficial effects might arise, such as less erosive storm floods and lower sediment loads in riverine ecosystems, and larger groundwater formation as a result of improved infiltrability.
-Using wastelands for cultivating Jatropha could also help strengthening local livelihoods and income diversification, given that this is set as a priority for land development43.
+Using wastelands for cultivating Jatropha could also help strengthening local livelihoods and income diversification, which is high priority for land development.40

-1.3 Scope and aim of study
+Scope and aim of study

-This article report results from a case study of Jatropha cultivation on wastelands in the state of Andhra Pradesh.
-The purpose of the Jatropha cultivation was to develop a model for improving the livelihoods of the poor, through promotion of plantations managed by user groups on common pool land resources.
-The aim of the study was to investigate opportunities and trade-offs of Jatropha cultivation on wastelands from a livelihoods and environmental perspective, with soil and water as the critical resources.
-Special emphasis was placed on water, and hydrological assessments were conducted using the ArcSWAT tool to analyse the impacts of three different land-use scenarios: (i) a wasteland state (barren land); (ii) biofuel cropping with Jatropha; (iii) and long-term biofuel cropping with Jatropha assuming changes in soil carbon content and soil physical conditions.
+This paper reports results from a case study of Jatropha cultivation on wastelands in the state of Andhra Pradesh.
+The purpose of the Jatropha cultivation was to develop a model for improving the livelihoods for the poor, through promotion of plantations on common land that are managed by local user groups.
+The aim of the study was to investigate opportunities and trade-offs of Jatropha cultivation on wastelands from a livelihood and environmental perspective, with soil and water as the critical resources.
+Special emphasis was placed on water, and hydrological assessments were conducted using the ArcSWAT tool to analyze the impacts of three different land-use scenarios: (i) a wasteland state (barren land); (ii) biofuel cropping with Jatropha; and (iii) long-term biofuel cropping with Jatropha assuming changes in soil carbon content and other soil properties.

-2. Study area and data
+Study area and data

-The state of Andhra Pradesh is located in the semi-arid tropics of Southern India and has some 4.52 million ha of land that is classified as wastelands.
-This equals 16.5% of the total geographic area of the state (GOI, 2010).
-Half the wasteland area consists of degraded forests, while the rest is covered with scrubs or forms a barren, rocky landscape.
-The effects of wasteland conversion to biofuel plantations on water flows and sedimentation losses are assessed for a formerly degraded wasteland belonging to the Velchal village, approximately 50 km outside of the city of Hyderabad, in the Manjeera sub-basin of the Godawari river basin, Andhra Pradesh, (Fig. 1).
-Due to over grazing by livestock, a large area of the Velchal watershed (17.28°N latitude, 77.52°E longitude, 645 meters AMSL) is classified as wastelands.
+The state of Andhra Pradesh is located in the semi-arid tropics of Southern India and has some 4.52 million ha of land that is classified as wasteland.
+This equals 16.5% of the total geographic area of the state.
+Half the wasteland area consists of degraded forests, while the rest is covered with scrub or forms a barren, rocky landscape.
+The effects of wasteland conversion to biofuel plantations on water flows and sedimentation losses are assessed for a formerly degraded wasteland belonging to the Velchal village, approximately 50 km outside of the city of Hyderabad, in the Manjeera sub-basin of the Godawari river basin, Andhra Pradesh (Fig. 1).
+Due to over-grazing by livestock, a large area of the Velchal watershed (17.28°N latitude, 77.52°E longitude, 645 meters AMSL) is classified as wasteland.
 This wasteland consists of hillock, which is relatively flat (2-3% slope) and with a sparse vegetation cover of some trees and grass, and a valley (10-25% slope) covered with various types of bushes and perennial trees.
-Soils have been classified as Vertisols with a very shallow soil depth between 10 and 50 cm as an effect of over grazing.
-The water holding capacity is medium to low, and the soil organic carbon content is between 0.60 to 1.2 %.
+Soils have been classified as Vertisols with a very shallow soil depth between 10 and 50 cm and even exposing parent rocks at places as an effect of severe erosion due to over grazing.
+The water-holding capacity is medium to low, and the soil organic carbon content is between 0.60 and 1.2 %.

-Demographic data of the Velchal watershed shows that more than 44% of the labourers in the watershed were classified as "land-less" in the year 2005.
-These people were largely dependent on casual agricultural labour work or on construction work.
+Demographic data of the Velchal watershed shows that more than 44% of the laborers in the watershed were classified as 'landless' in 2005.
+These people were largely dependent on casual agricultural labor work or on construction work.
 In addition, they often migrated to nearby cities and suburban areas to find work opportunities, where 70% of them were living in slum areas.
-The rest of the population in the community (56%) are so called "marginal farmers", cultivating rainfed crops on land-holdings less than 2 ha, and also working as intermittent agricultural labourers^{65,75}.
+The rest of the population in the community (56%) are so-called 'marginal farmers', cultivating rain-fed crops on land-holdings of less than 2 ha, and also working as intermittent agricultural labourers. ^{14,41}